• Skip to primary navigation

 Home » Soups

-Published: Jan 7, 2022 · Modified: Nov 2, 2022 by Natalie · This post may contain affiliate links · Leave a Comment
+Published: Nov 15, 2023 · by Natalie · This post may contain affiliate links.
+Please read our privacy policy. · Leave a Comment

 A delicious, smooth, simple butternut squash soup that’s creamy without adding cream.
 While the ingredients are simple, the flavor is enhanced with the addition of warm spices.
 Perfect on a cold winter day.
 If you want some crunch, serve with roasted squash seeds.